 The Carrickfergus Camera Club recently helped out with the Spanish evening at the Loughshore Hotel on 26th July 2018 as part of the Spanish summer school under the auspices of the Hispanic Society of Carrickfergus.

-On 15th September 2018, I went on a very interesting architectural tour led by the Ulster Architectural Heritage Society
+On 15th September 2018, there was a very interesting architectural tour led by the Ulster Architectural Heritage Society.

 According to my architect friend, the book by Ruari O’Baoill is a very useful source of information and research.
 A useful source for beginners is the book “The Diamond is as big as a square”